learn-co-curriculum/dsc-dictionaries-lab/README.md

 ## Working with multiple cities

-We can retrieve our data from an excel or Google sheet like the one [shown here](https://docs.google.com/spreadsheets/d/1BTJMMFH9t4p5UmHj5kiC6PGfMN6yaaaZkocx0mDqTK0/edit#gid=0) named Travel Cities and Countries.
+We can retrieve our data from an excel or Google sheet like the one shown below.

 ![](https://curriculum-content.s3.amazonaws.com/data-science/images/countries-cities.png)